gui5/TestSwDev/readme.md

 ## Remarks
 Problems 1 and 2 are in C++ and  problems 3 and 4 are in C#

-The solutinos for each problem  were implemented as  libraries, the C++ ones are static libs (.lib)  and C# ones are dynamic linked libraries (*.dll).
+The solutions for each problem  were implemented as  libraries, the C++ ones are static libs (.lib)  and C# ones are dynamic linked libraries (*.dll).